lovullo/tame/tamer/README.md

 <!---
-  Copyright (C) 2014-2019 Ryan Specialty Group, LLC.
+  Copyright (C) 2014-2020 Ryan Specialty Group, LLC.

+  This file is part of TAME.

   Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License,